 Our original intent was to have a billboard ad campaign throughout San Francisco.
 However when we approached CBS Outdoor and Clear Chanel with our art work (similar to image featured above), we were rejected because the words “sex work” and “sex worker” are not considered “family friendly” terms by these major retailers.
 Committed to the global sex worker rights movement, and the core principles that sex work is real work, that our rights are human rights, that we deserve social justice and labor rights, we sought other vendors who would accept our message as a very human message suitable for every family.
 We eventually found Titan 360 and decided on the Muni buses for our ad.

 Everyone interviewed and photographed was given a $15 gift card and signed a consent form agreeing to have their photographs and interviews used in public.
 The community review process choose the finalists to be used in the agency posters and Muni bus ads.
-Every finalist receivee a $50 gift card.
+Every finalist receive a $50 gift card.
 These gift card were presented to the finalist at our Media Launch Party.
+You can also read the press release.
 The other images and interviews are being used and will continue to be used in other SJI materials and art shows.

 Furthermore, our campaign was nominated by the Global Network of Sex Work Projects (NSWP) for a consultancy to the World Health Organization (WHO), in collaboration with UNFPA, UNDP and NSWP.
 As part of the consultation, Stephany Ashley presented our media campaign to the WHO in Geneva at the end of January, 2012.
 The consultation aims to identify and document programmes/strategies to address violence faced by sex workers in the context of HIV.
 This consultation is part of a process to develop WHO guidelines on HIV prevention, treatment, care and support services in lower and middle income countries for female, male and transgender sex workers and their clients.
 When published, the guidelines will include specific recommendations for health care providers as well as good practice in areas of community mobilization, human rights and violence against sex workers.
 Congrats are in order to everyone involved!